Skip Main Navigation

 Wondering how it works?
 Press play on the image to see what a physically active lesson looks like.

-1. Schools select bespoke maths booklets aligned to pupils’ current learning during the 12-week programme.
+1. You select your bespoke booklets to meet the needs and current learning of the pupils during the 12 week programme.

 Child working out a series of maths questions on a concrete playground using cones